Leah is a follower of the 21-Day Fix. She works in mental health.

-- 1 lb ground turkey, can substitute chicken, beef, tofu, basically any protein you want
+- 1 pound ground turkey, can substitute chicken, beef, tofu, basically any protein you want

 - 1 tablespoon crushed garlic